 How to Contribute

-In the first instance a contributing editor needs to send a proposal to the TCS website editors (email@example.com).
+In the first instance a contributing editor needs to send a proposal to email@example.com.
 The proposal will comprise of an abstract of the topic area, which provides a rationale for the topic and a sense of the angle that the editor wishes to take in introducing the selected articles.
 The proposal also needs to include a list of proposed contents.
 All selected items need to be drawn from the existing archive of articles from Theory, Culture & Society and/or Body & Society.
 We recommend using the search-bar function on the journal websites to help the process of selecting materials.
 We would expect to see a list of between 8 – 20 articles.
 Sub-headings can be used to divide up the list, but we encourage editors to maintain a clear focus and rationale to the overall selection.
+It is important to be judicious in the selection of materials, particularly for e-special issues on a novel theme or offering a specific intellectual perspective.
+Editors should ensure to include key, representative articles; that articles are not misrepresented through the presentation of the overarching topic of the issue (keeping in mind that individual authors would have been writing in different contexts); and that while still allowing for a breadth of material, both historically and intellectually, it is necessary to pay careful attention to the overall coherence of the selection.

 Once a final approved version of the e-special introduction is submitted it will enter the production process.
 A PDF version will be produced in the journal house-style, which editors will be invited to proof.
 All e-special introductions are made open access on a permanent basis (and must include the full list of contents at the end of the document), and it is either printed in or attached as an e-supplement to the TCS Annual Review available at the end of the year.
 The introduction is made accessible on a dedicated e-special webpage, along with a clickable contents list of the selected articles.
 An abstract for the e-special will also appear on the webpage.
 We will also use this text to help promote the e-special.
 For a limited period all articles of an e-special will be available for free download.
 The editor will be informed of the set time period prior to commencement.